 What is the significance of the violinist and the music haunting her?

-Without images, and without the non-fiction sections, Ruth describes Missing as the ‘abridged' edition' of Australian Fugue: The Antipode Room.
+Without images, and without the non-fiction sections, Ruth described Missing as the ‘abridged edition' of Australian Fugue: The Antipode Room, her novel first published in 2014.
 Missing is also known as Australian Fugue: Missing.

 Reviews